How business strategy has changed over the decades

 - How you communicate with clients and how they communicate with you!
 Think of all the customer service now taking place on social media, especially Twitter.

-- Your internal processes and admin - there are now so many apps that can help you will all aspects of running your business.
+- Your internal processes and admin - there are now so many apps that can help you with all aspects of running your business.

 I'll admit I've still got a long way to go before I can consider myself full 'digitized', but the changes I have made mean my business is much more productive and efficient.